Do you remember those Tupperware and Pampered Chef parties your mom would host when you were younger?

 If you joined a network marketing organization, chances are you were recruited by someone you know.
 This person has likely been around longer than you and should function as your mentor until you get off your feet.

-It’s in the best interest of your mentors to help you succeed, so be willing to listen to them and learn the system.
+It’s in the best interest of your mentor to help you succeed, so be willing to listen to them and learn the system.

 Equally as important, it’s vital for you to be a good mentor when the time comes.
 When you recruit someone into your organization, support them and teach them how to be a successful network marketer.